cap-js/change-tracking/README.md

 By default the implementation looks up *Object Type* names or *Field* namesfrom respective  `@title` or  `@Common.Label` annotations, and applies i18n lookups.
 If no such annotations are given, the technical names of the respective CDS definitions are displayed.

-For example, if without annotations, changes to conversation entries would show up with the technical entity name:
+For example, without the `@title` annotation, changes to conversation entries would show up with the technical entity name:

 <img width="1300" alt="change-history-type" src="_assets/changes-type-wbox.png">

-With an annotation, and possible i18n translations like that:
+With an annotation, and possible i18n translations like so:

 ```cds
 annotate Conversations with @title: 'Conversations';
 ```

-... we get a human-readable display for *Object Type*:
+We get a human-readable display for *Object Type*:

 <img width="1300" alt="change-history-type-hr" src="_assets/changes-type-hr-wbox.png">